curityio/nginx-lua-oauth-proxy-plugin/README.md

 ## Deployment and Testing

-The plugin can run in any NGINX based system with the LUA module enabled:
+The plugin can run in any NGINX based system with the LUA module enabled.
+See the [NGINX LUA OAuth Proxy Plugin](https://curity.io/resources/learn/oauth-proxy-plugin-lua) tutorial for further details.

 - [Kong Open Source](/doc/kong.md)
 - [OpenResty](/doc/openresty.md)